-I was thrilled to run a 1-hour online workshop for UNITAR Division of Prosperity on tips on writing for an international audience.
+I was thrilled to run a 1-hour online workshop for UNITAR Division for Prosperity on tips on writing for an international audience.
 Here’s what took place!

-In November 2020, I was invited to give a 1-hour virtual workshop for UNITAR Division of Prosperity on writing for international audiences.
+In November 2020, I was invited to give a 1-hour virtual workshop for UNITAR Division for Prosperity on writing for international audiences.

 The need: Development professionals